civita/civita.github.io/_projects/irwas.md

 description:  An efficient and swift solution for seamlessly managing and recording attendance in indoor settings through wireless technology
 importance: 3
 category: school
-img: assets/img/project_mapforphotographers-preview.gif
+img: assets/img/project_irwas-recognition.png
 ---

 ## Motivation and Problem Definition

 ### Motivation

 In large classrooms with hundreds of students, the process of taking attendance manually can be time-consuming, taking up valuable class time.
 Moreover, traditional methods, such as passing around a attendance sheet, are prone to issues like unauthorized sign-ins.
-To address these challenges, our final project aims to develop an indoor, rapid wireless attendance system using facial recognition.
+To address these challenges, our project aims to develop an indoor, rapid wireless attendance system using facial recognition.

 ### Scenario of Use